HaveAGitGat/Tdarr/updater/README.md

             }
         ]
         }

+If runnig the node and server on the same machine leave the IPs as-is else set the machine IPs.

 Add handbrakePath and ffmpegPath.
 Set whichever nodePort you like.
 If running a node on a different machine to the server,